rancher/elemental-docs/docs/customizing.md

 * `before-install`: executed after all partition mountpoints are set.
 * `after-install-chroot`: executed after deploying the OS image and before unmounting the associated loop filesystem image.
 Runs chrooted to the OS image.
-* `after-install`: executed before unmounting partitions but after all OS images are set and unmounted.
+* `after-install`: executed just after the after-install-chroot hook.
+It is not chrooted.
+* `post-install`: executed as the very last step before ending the installation, partitions are still mounted, the loop devices for the image is not.

 Hooks are provided as cloud-init stages.
 Equivalent hooks exist for `reset` and `upgrade` procedures.
+In fact, hooks are regular cloud-init stages, the difference though, is that elemental client only parses them during `install`, `upgrade` or `reset` actions, rather than boot time.

-Hooks are evaluated at `install`,`reset` and `upgrade` processes from `/oem`, `/system/oem` and `/usr/local/cloud-config`, however additional paths can be provided with the `cloud-init-paths` flag in [Elemental client configuration](https://rancher.github.io/elemental-toolkit/docs/customizing/general_configuration/).
+Hooks are evaluated during `install`,`reset` and `upgrade` action from `/oem`, `/system/oem` and `/usr/local/cloud-config`, however additional paths can be provided with the `cloud-init-paths` flag in [Elemental client configuration](https://rancher.github.io/elemental-toolkit/docs/customizing/general_configuration/).

 ### Adding extra driver binaries into the ISO example